inviqa/SysAdmin/ws_key_cycle/README.md

-# Worksapce Key Cycling
+# Workspace Key Cycling

-Worksapce Key Cycling is script written in BASH used to automate a Workspace project's Development Key rotation
+Workspace Key Cycling is script written in BASH used to automate a Workspace project's Development Key rotation

 ## What it does